 H.1795 yellow

 In addition to the aforementioned three upper camouflage colours, Krayer also supplied a yellow colour.
-While this colour is often shown on Ju-86 bombers, in reality this was most likely another, grey colour.
+While this colour is often shown on Ju-86 bombers and other aircraft, it may have been another, grey colour (such as RLM-02 or G.1100).
 H.1795 itself was seldom used.
 It is very similar, if not the same as the scheme used on Hungarian tanks of the time.
+To date, no actual samples have been recovered from wrecks.

 Roundels